superfly/docs/reference/fly-launch.html.md

 * provisions resources like Postgres clusters, Redis databases, and IP addresses
 * deploys the app for the first time

-The language-specific scanners built into `fly launch` perform different tasks as needed, but in broad strokes, here are the things that generally happen between writing your source code and it going live on Fly.io, whether this happens through Fly Launch or through a more manual process you might begin with `fly apps create`.
+The language-specific scanners built into `fly launch` perform different tasks as needed.
+The following sections describe what generally happens between writing your source code and it going live on Fly.io through Fly Launch.

 ## New Fly App creation

 When `fly launch` creates a new Fly App, the app gets a name, an organization, a preferred deployment region, and a default configuration that's good for simple apps that should be publicly available on the web.
-At this early stage there's nothing to deploy; you can create an app before you even decide what language to write it in.

 ## Build configuration